Nisar-99/salesforce-log-inspector/docs/features.md

 The call tree view offers a hierarchical representation of the execution path, showing which methods were called and how they relate to one another.
 It provides detailed metrics for each method, including:

-- DML Count: How many DML operations were performed.
+- DML Count: How many DML operations were performed?
-- SOQL Count: How many SOQL queries were executed.
+- SOQL Count: How many SOQL queries were executed?
-- Throws Count: How many exceptions were thrown during execution.
+- Throws Count: How many exceptions were thrown during execution?
 - Row Count: The number of rows affected or returned by operations.
 - Self Time: Time taken by the method itself (excluding calls to other methods).
-- Total Time: Total time spent including calls to other methods.
+- Total Time: Total time spent, including calls to other methods.
-- You can filter events to focus on specific methods or time periods, allowing you to drill down into critical areas of the log.
+- You can filter events to focus on specific methods or periods, allowing you to drill down into critical areas of the log.

 ![Calltree View](./media/calltree.jpg)

 ## 🔎 Execution Analysis

 The analysis feature helps you quickly identify the methods or operations that took the most time overall.
-By aggregating the time spent across methods, it provides a clear overview of performance bottlenecks, making it easy to prioritize areas for optimization.
+Aggregating the time spent across methods provides a clear overview of performance bottlenecks, making it easy to prioritize areas for optimization.
 This can help you pinpoint which parts of the code are consuming the most resources and need attention.

 ![Analysis View](./media/analysis.jpg)